Solomon's hoopoe: Quranic narrative

 As a pivotal role, the hoopoe also informed Solomon that the queen, along with her associates, worshipped the sun.
 Solomon subsequently wrote a letter and gave it to the bird for the queen to check the authenticity of what the bird said.
 The queen in return, sent gifts to him but he declined to accept them all.
 She later visited him, saw manifestation of Solomon, and adopted set of beliefs identified with religious conversion of Islam.

-In Shia tradition, Solomon's hoopoe is given the name Yaʽfūr, the same name as Muhammad's donkey.

 Derived Islamic traditions

 In Islamic literature, the main features of hoopoe were to collect the information and report it to Solomon.
 It is also suggested that the bird was primarily involved in dowsing such as locating underground water.

 In Persian literature, the hudhud is honored for its wisdom in The Conference of the Birds, a Persian poem by Attar of Nishapur, as the natural "king of birds", though the hudhud himself defers to the Simurg.

 In Turkish literature, the hoopoe is known as one of the sacred birds known as "Mürg-i Süleyman".
 The bird, according to Turkish philosophy, is given long silk on his head for his loyalty and compassion.
 Some mystic traditionalists credits the hoopoe with being able to bring about meaningful dreams.